HHA123/ProjectGandC/README.md

 2)The script run_analysis.R

-To create a tidy dataset the following was done in r v3.1.2 by the scrip run_analysis.R
+Creates a tidy dataset in r v3.1.2, the following steps were taken.

-1)The labels was changed to be consistent and illegal symbols in r was removed.
+*)The labels was changed to be consistent and illegal symbols in r was removed.
 The names was also changed to be unique

-2)Only Variables that contained mean and standard deviation were used
+*)Only variables that contained mean and standard deviation were used

-3)subject and activity descriptions where added to the data set, acitivty descriptions were changed to be literal
+*)Subject and activity descriptions where added to the data set, acitivty descriptions were changed to be literal

-4)The train and test data was merged into one data set with the subject, activitiy descriptions.
+*)The train and test data were merged into one data set with the subject, activitiy descriptions.

-5)The merged data was grouped by the subject,activity columns and then summerized with respect to the average of the varibles.
+*)The merged data was grouped by the subject,activity columns and then summerized with respect to the average of the varibles.

 The data used in the analysis comes from: